Ekki19/godot-4-frog-jump/README.md

 # godot-4-frog-jump
-the one and only frog who jumps on sea leaves
+the one and only frog who jumps on sea leafs